EOSVR/EOSVR/evd_distribute.md

 cleos get table eosvrrewards eosvrrewards rewardss
 ```

-Every reward will send to different discuss contract, every discuss contract will discuss different types of contributions.
-The account have EVD can vote these discuss;
+Every reward will send to different comment contract, and every comment contract will contains different types of contributions.
+The account have EVD can vote these comments;

-The following are several discuss account:
+The following are several comment accounts:

-- eosvrcomment: Test only.
+- eosvrcomment: account can put its self-introduction here, and test rewards put here too;

 - evdadvancer1, evradvancers, evdpopulariz : Improvement plan.
 Used 50M, 50M and 100M EVD, send every 3 days and about last more than 1 year.
 Will send to top 20.
 Need apply and against multiply by 3.